Learn more about ethical investments and what options are available to you

 Ethical investment plans: performance and risk

-However, there is evidence that the gap between ethical and non-ethical investment fund shortfalls has narrowed in recent years, which means that if you opt for an ethical investment you don't necessarily have to compromise on performance.
+The gap between ethical and non-ethical investment fund shortfalls has narrowed in recent years, which means that if you opt for an ethical investment you don't necessarily have to compromise on performance.

 Before you make a decision about whether or not to choose an ethical investment, you need to determine your investment goals: